v-rajagt/IntuneDocs/intune/configuration/device-features-configure.md

 >
 > - The built-in Kerberos **Single sign-on app extension** handles Kerberos challenges for web pages and apps just like **Single sign-on**.
 However, the built-in Kerberos extension supports password changes and behaves better in enterprise networks.
 When deciding between the Kerberos **Single sign-on app extension** and **Single sign-on**, we recommend using the extension due to improved performance and capabilities.

+Applies to:

+- iOS 13.0 and newer
+- iPadOS 13.0 and newer
+- macOS 10.15 and newer

 ## Wallpaper